-CIS391 Systems Analysis
+CIS391 Systems Analysis Project Management 3 Credits

-Project Management 3 Credits This advanced course is a comprehensive study Information Technology Management.
+This advanced course is a comprehensive study of information technology project management.
 Participants explore the tools and techniques used in the analysis of computer system projects and the design and project management that support system planning and implementation.
-Topics covered include Integration Management, Scope and Time Management, Cost Management, and Risk Management.
+Topics covered include integration management, scope and time management, cost management, and risk management.
 Other topics covered include project initiating, planning, executing, controlling, and estimating the cost of a project.
 This course builds an unparalleled foundation for tomorrow's creators and managers by providing a meaningful study of projects and building a framework of sound IT project management.
+Prerequisite: CIS390